Water is the foundation of our quality of life and economy

-The tragic floods of 2016 challenge us to not only effectively respond to human needs, but to rethink many important aspects of our water management and development patterns.
+The tragic floods of recent years challenge us to not only effectively respond to human needs, but to rethink many important aspects of our water management and development patterns.
 As we work toward recovery and resilience, let us consider the following:

 - What is our shared vision for a thriving Louisiana?

-- How do we address the "doing what we've always done" paradigm?
+- How do we effectively address the "doing what we've always done" paradigm?

 - Who are the leaders in integrated water management in Louisiana?